particle-iot/docs/docs/connect.md

 This may go without saying, but definitely check your Wi-Fi password to make sure you typed it correctly.

-## STEP 1: Try setting up your Core over USB
+## STEP 1: Set up your Core over USB

 On some networks, Smart Config does not work, but the Core can connect to the network just fine.
 We've implemented a back-up mechanism so you can set up your Core over USB.
 For instructions, see above.